By David G. Barry

 The Arizona State Retirement

-System (ASRS)
+System (ASRS) has

 gotten the go-ahead to implement a new asset allocation plan that will increase